Clicky Skip to Content

 Before I forget, it is also believed that the pound comes from the Latin word “Libra,” which was the currency of ancient Rome.

-There seem to be many different theories over how the term quid emerged.
-And which one is the most relevant is hard to tell.
+There seem to be many different theories about how the term quid emerged.
+Which one is the most relevant is hard to tell.

 Moreover, the pound is used in various countries, namely the United Kingdom, Saint Helena, Egypt, and Lebanon.
 Whereas, the quid is used way more widely because not only is it slang for the term pound, but it is also used as an alternative for the term “money.”